Private dance lessons are the most efficient one-on-one learning experience.

 You should also be aware that each count matches up with one step in dances like Waltz, Viennese Waltz and Merengue.

-In contrast, in other dances (Foxtrot, Tango, Rumba and Bolero), the one-two-three, etc. count will be replaced with the pattern consisting of slows and quicks for every step.
-For these dances, the difference is not just one, but two beats fall on each count “slow,” and one beat falls on each count “quick.”
+In contrast, in other dances (Foxtrot, Tango, Rumba, and Bolero), the count of one-two-three, etc., will be replaced with a pattern consisting of slows and quicks for every step.
+For these dances, the difference is not just one; two beats fall on each count “slow,” and one beat falls on each count “quick.”

-As well, there counts of one – two – three – five – six – seven for dances like Salsa, Bachata.
-Where on counts three and seven, we will hold extra cone cont without movement.
+Also, there are counts of one – two – three – five – six – seven for dances like Salsa and Bachata.
+We will hold extra cone cont without movement on counts three and seven.

-This one is a really difficult one out of all Frequently Asked Questions!
+This one is a difficult one out of all Frequently Asked Questions!

-Everybody wants to have a shortcut to this skill, but only practice combined with time will do the trick.
+Everybody wants a shortcut to this skill, but only practice combined with time will do the trick.

-First of all, you shouldn’t be afraid of choosing one dance among several possibilities.
+First, you shouldn’t be afraid to choose one dance among several possibilities.
 In reality, more than one dance can be performed to some pieces of music.

 When it comes to European music, you should pay attention to the mood and rhythm.
 Romantic, slow music that gives you a feeling of a pendulum swing motion would be a perfect Slow Waltz tune, and if the rhythm is somewhat faster, you may want to attempt a Viennese Waltz.